Production Perig - stock.adobe.c

 - Public health minister Nicola Blackwood told the House of Commons that the service Capita has provided to GPs as part of its outsourcing contract has “fallen short of the standards” expected.

-- NHS data loss scandal reaches new heights as NHS England CEO Simon Stevens reveals that further investigation has found another 162,000 “lost” patient documents, in addition to the previously discovered 700,000 documents, of which more than 500,000 included sensitive patient data.
+- NHS data loss scandal reaches heights as NHS England CEO Simon Stevens reveals that further investigation has found another 162,000 “lost” patient documents, in addition to the previously discovered 700,000 documents, of which more than 500,000 included sensitive patient data.

 Ian Hazel, associate director of ICT and patient records at Chesterfield Royal Hospital NHS Foundation Trust, said upgrading to Cito will give clinicians a well-rounded view of their patients, which should enable them to deliver even greater levels of care.